readium/webpub-manifest/README.md

 ## Content Documents

-Web Publication Manifest content documents follow the usual rules of EPUB 3.1, but also allows HTML in addition to XHTML.
+A Readium Web Publication Manifest can point to any text, image, video or audio format that can be used in a Web browser.

 ## Discovering a Manifest